Nereus (NRS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Nereus Historical Price

-According to the latest data gathered on Nereus live price page, the current price of Nereus is 0.136319USD.
+According to the latest data gathered on Nereus live price page, the current price of Nereus is 0.138326USD.
 The circulating supply of Nereus(NRS) is

 In the past 24 hours, Nereus has shown a price movement of